ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsDeformerImport.md

 So you could select vertices across different meshes:
 ![Alt text](../images/deformerImport_vertexSelection.jpg)

-Maybe even switch to an older version where you liked the weights more (note how it turning red means you are not on current version):
+Maybe even switch to an older version where you liked the weights more (note how it turns orange - that just indicates you are not on latest version):
 ![Alt text](../images/deformerImport_olderVersion.jpg)

 And click the **Load** button.